MicrosoftDocs/well-architected/well-architected/oracle-iaas/get-started.md

 ---
-title: Get started on Oracle on Azure IaaS workloads
+title: Create an Oracle workload on Azure
 description: See general guidance and resources for running Oracle on Azure IaaS.
 author: jessiehaessler
 ms.author: jhaessler